ILDAnaSoft/ILDbench_Hmumu/DBD/qqh250/analysis/output/LEFT/BDTG/test/Readme.md

 This place is used for TMVA analysis, especially to determine the TMVA internal variables.

 ## Each file
 - `job.sh`: setup the TMVA internal variable, train and test, then change the combination of internal variable, then train and test.
-In my analysis, I used typical numbers for these TMVA internal variables, and iys total is 720 combinations.
-You can modify tochange the combination variables, but of course be careful when you increase the number of combinations, it takes even much longer time.
+In my analysis, I used typical numbers for these TMVA internal variables, and its total is 720 combinations.
+You can modify to change the combination variables, but of course be careful when you increase the number of combinations, it takes even much longer time.
 - `Analysis_job.sh`: prepare scripts to evaluate the significance
 - `Maximum.C`: pickup best significance case, and show corresponding internal variables